curl/everything-curl/libcurl/conn/proxies.md

 When setting up a transfer with libcurl you need to point out the server name and port number of the proxy.
-You may find that your favorite browsers can do this in slightly more advanced ways than libcurl can, and we will get into such details in later sections.
+You may find that your favorite browsers can do this in slightly more advanced ways than libcurl can, and we get into such details in later sections.

 ## Proxy types